delphiassistant/Barnamenevis.Net.Tools/Barnamenevis.Net.RtlMessageBox.Wpf/README.md

 ﻿# Barnamenevis.Net.RtlMessageBox.Wpf

-A pure WPF implementation of RTL-enabled MessageBox with Persian/Arabic language support, custom theming, and automatic Persian button text translation.
-This library provides a drop-in replacement for WPF MessageBox with enhanced RTL layout support and Persian/Arabic localization.
+A pure WPF implementation of RTL-enabled MessageBox with Persian language support, custom theming, and automatic Persian button text translation.
+This library provides a drop-in replacement for WPF MessageBox with enhanced RTL layout support and Persian localization.

 ## ✨ Features